bushlab-ucl/bushlab-ucl.github.io/_projects/danhumphries.md

 category: Research Assistants
 ---

 The junior Dan in the lab has an MSci in Neuroscience from UCL and an MA in Philosophy from KCL.
 He is building real-time, closed-loop software (in rust) for online human experiments.
-Dan is interested in the mathematics of semantic structring and optimal coding schemes.
+Dan is interested in the mathematics of semantic structuring, and optimal coding schemes in agents and mammals.